flutter-tizen/plugins/packages/flutter_blue_tizen/README.md

 Having trouble adapting to the latest API?
 I'd love to hear your use-case, please contact me.

 ## Cross-Platform Bluetooth LE
-FlutterBlue aims to offer the most from both platforms (iOS and Android).
+FlutterBlue aims to offer the most from both platforms (iOS, Android and Tizen).

 Using the FlutterBlue instance, you can scan for and connect to nearby devices ([BluetoothDevice](#bluetoothdevice-api)).
 Once connected to a device, the BluetoothDevice object can discover services ([BluetoothService](lib/src/bluetooth_service.dart)), characteristics ([BluetoothCharacteristic](lib/src/bluetooth_characteristic.dart)), and descriptors ([BluetoothDescriptor](lib/src/bluetooth_descriptor.dart)).